ashkarin/http-response-hasher/README.md

 HTTP Response Hasher
 =====================

-Utility to request URLs and calculate MD5 hashes of responses in parallel.
+Tool to request URLs and calculate MD5 hashes of the received responses in parallel.

 # Disclaimer #
-This is a toy project made for fun and will not be supported.
+This is a toy project made for fun and it will not be supported.
-It is implemented using Go's standard library only.
+It is implemented using only the standard Go library.

 # Build and Test #